-While still trying to fend off European regulators, Google got struck with a $6.8 million fine from Russian antitrust officials.
-That’s chump change for a company that nets about $75 billion in annual revenue, but it’s troubling — especially considering that the company’s appeal has been rejected by a Russian court, according to Reuters.
+The dispute between Google and Russia’s Federal Antimonopoly Service has been a long one.
+While still trying to fend off European regulators, Google was struck with a $6.8 million fine from Russian antitrust officials.
+That is chump change for a company that nets about $75 billion in annual revenue, but it’s troubling — especially considering that the company’s appeal has been rejected by a Russian court, according to Reuters.

-The fine, issued early in August, comes months after Russia’s Federal Antimonopoly Service found Google guilty of stifling alternative search engines, such as the Russian-born Yandex, and other services in Android smartphones.
-The Moscow arbitration court upheld that decision in March, dealing a blow to the Mountain View, California-based company’s power-broker status among phone manufacturers in the region.
+The fine, issued early in August, came months after Russia’s Federal Antimonopoly Service found Google guilty of stifling alternative search engines, such as the Russian-born Yandex, and other services in Android smartphones.
+The Moscow arbitration court upheld that decision in March 2016, dealing a blow to the Mountain View, California-based company’s power-broker status among phone manufacturers in the region.

 The court agreed with the findings of the FAS — that Google abused its dominant position in the Russian mobile industry to advertise its own apps and services at the expense of local competition.
 In its decision last year, the agency said Google’s compulsory bundling policy — one that forces phone manufacturers to sign an agreement with the company to preinstall its services in exchange for access to its Play Store app market — was illegal under Russian anti-monopoly law.